 It is before dawn one day in August and three boats are anchored in Fort Pond Bay, just inside Montauk Point on Long Island, New York.
 They have something in common.
-Theyre each manned by male crews who have agreed to meet their wives on Marthas Vineyard the following morning.
-Any gentleman readers with partners who dont sail will understand that if this were them and they failed to turn up, they wont be able to come up with excuses that hold water.
-This means the pressures on, big-time.
+They’re each manned by male crews who have agreed to meet their wives on Martha’s Vineyard the following morning.
+This means the pressure’s on, big-time.

 The three boats are very different.
-The smallest is Tiny Tot, a light displacement, 22-foot sloop with a lifting keel and an outboard engine.
+The smallest is Tiny Tot, a light displacement, a 22-foot sloop with a lifting keel and an outboard engine.
 Her sailing performance is better than average for her size.
-Her two crew are young and fit, and are experienced racing sailors.
+Her two crew are young and fit and are experienced racing sailors.

 In case the breeze should back, all the boats wisely opt to get upwind by going south around Block Island.

 The action and the bad news

 Tiny Tot heaves in her light anchor, pops her cruising chute and whizzes off into the rising sun just as Minnie’s boys are putting the coffee on.
 By the time she’s east-southeast of Block, Minnie is in sight and slowly narrowing the gap, perhaps motorsailing.
 The Bopper is hammering up fast, well heeled over, with a bone in her teeth.
 They’re 30 miles out now, and the radio issues a new forecast.
 It isn’t what any of them want to hear.

 Block Island Sound and Martha’s Vineyard are expecting the front early—in the next two hours in fact, with winds backing southeasterly and increasing to 35 knots, gusting to 45—a whole gale, with rain and poor visibility.
 The front is forecast to take four hours or more to pass through, after which the wind will veer southwesterly and drop to 20 knots.